pieter-degeneffe/equibase-server/README.md

 #### Customer
 `POST /customer` Create a new customer
 `GET /customer` Get all Customers
-`GET /customer/:id` Get an existing customer
+`GET /customer/:customerId` Get a customer
+`PUT /customer/:customerId` Update a customer
+`DELETE /customer/:customerId` Delete a customer
+`POST /customer/:customerId/contact` Add a contact to a customer
-`PUT /customer/:id` Update an existing customer
+`PUT /customer/:customerId/contact/:contactId` Update the contact of a customer
-`DELETE /customer/:id` Delete an existing customer
+`DELETE /customer/:customerId/contact/:contactId` Delete a contact from a customer
+`GET /customer/search/:searchValue` Search for a customer
+`GET /customer/:customerId/horse` Get the horses of a customer